embermap/ember-cli-fastboot-testing/tests/dummy/app/pods/docs/debugging/template.md

 # Debugging

-> This document is a work in progress.

-## Inspecting HTML
+## Pause test

-You can use the `pauseTest` helper to inspect FastBoot rendered HTML.
+The `pauseTest` helper can be used to inspect FastBoot rendered HTML.

 ```js
 import { module, test, skip } from 'qunit';